usellm/usellm/packages/usellm/README.md

 2. Use `createLLMService` to create an API endpoint for the hook (server-side)
 3. User `.registerTemplate` to set up preconfigured prompts & options (server-side)

+**NOTE**: This library is currently a wrapper over [OpenAI's chat completions API](https://platform.openai.com/docs/api-reference/chat/create).
+More language models and APIs will be added soon.

 ### `useLLM`

 1. Initialize the hook with a Service URL inside a react component: